First-Hand:List of First Hand Histories

 Research and Development in Missile Tracking and Jet Propulsion, by Marvin Udevitz - An overview of Udevitz's career spanning from Missile Ranging and Navigation (MIRAN) to Mission Operations team at the Jet Propulsion Laboratories (JPL).

-The Trident Submarine Communication System and Other Innovations in Electronics and Communications Engineering, by Elias Weinberger - Graduating from high school in the middle of the depression, Weinberger experienced a lengthy military career and received his degree in electrical engineering after World War II.
+The Trident Submarine Communication System and Other Innovations in Electronics and Communications Engineering, by Elias Weinberger - Graduating from high school in the middle of the Great Depression, Weinberger experienced a lengthy military career and received his degree in electrical engineering after World War II.